Your Guide—Ben Edwards

 “Ben may be the closest thing you’ll ever get to walking Boston with a member of the Sons of Liberty or spending the afternoon with Paul Revere himself.”—From a review on Tripadvisor

-Ben is author of the children’s book One April in Boston: The Gift of the Spyglass.
-The newly revised second edition was released at the iTunes Store in 2015.
+Ben is the author of the children’s book One April in Boston: The Gift of the Spyglass.
+The second edition was released in print form in 2017.
 Tour participants receive the eBook as well as the 3 1/2-hour audio book on CD and MP3 audio.
 Written for ages 10-13, One April in Boston teaches American history, the power of imagination, and the value of goal setting.
 Set in Colonial Boston, the story follows Ben’s actual ancestors as they experience the events of Paul Revere’s Ride and the Battles of Lexington and Concord.
 Shortly after the Declaration of Independence is read in Boston on July 18, 1776, the story transports readers forward in time with fascinating and moving connections to the Civil War, Abraham Lincoln, and World War I.

 Tour participants, especially children, enjoy learning about the Edwards family connection to Paul Revere.
 In April 1775, author Ben Edwards’ fourth-great-grandfather, Benjamin Edwards, was a 10-year-old orphan living just down the street from Christ Church (Old North Church) when two signal lanterns were shown from its steeple and Paul Revere made his midnight ride.
 Ben lived with his uncle (a member of the Sons of Liberty) and toward the end of the American Revolution his older sister, Sally Edwards, married silversmith Paul Revere Jr., firstborn son of the famous patriot.
 Author Ben Edwards honors the memory of his ancestors by serving on the Board of Directors of the Paul Revere Memorial Association—a position he has held since 1999.